 How a Search Engine Works & What is The Primary Goal of a Search Engine

 When ranking different results for a search query, each search engine goes through three major tasks.
 Here’s an example of what happens when you upload a new website or web page to the internet:

 This is the first step!
 It’s how search engines understand what your website is about.

 Some people call them crawlers.
 Others call them bots, spiders, or robots.
 Crawlers are the bots that search engines send to understand your website.
 Bots look at the links on the page, the content, and the robots.txt file to determine the page’s relevance and authoritativeness.
 Bots will follow links to other websites and pages then crawl those, too.

 Now that search engine bots have found your website, the next step is to store the information for later.
 It’s stored in a large database, which the search engine uses later to rank the content appearing in search results for individual users.

 Now for the part you’ve been waiting for: Ranking!

-At this stage, the search engine will determine where to rank your index pages and content for a given search query.
+At this stage, the search engine will determine where to rank your index pages and content for a given search queries.
 The page that displays after a query is called the SERP results, or the Search Engine Results Pages.
 How does your web page measure up to your competitors?

 Remember, the primary goal of any search engine is to show users the most relevant content.
 Search engines sort and display results based on their relevance to a user.
 They do this using complex algorithms that look at hundreds of different ranking factors.